labxscut/elsa/README.rst

       ::

-        sve_vpy> python setup.py install
+        vpy27> python setup.py install

-      (1.5) Now the ELSA executables will be available from "$PWD/sve_vpy/bin".
+      (1.5) Now the ELSA executables will be available from "$PWD/vpy27/bin".
 Because you installed ELSA via virtualenv, remember to activate the virtualenv first every time you use ELSA.
-Also export the environmental variable $ELSA_BIN=$PWD/sve_vpy/bin
+Also export the environmental variable $ELSA_BIN=$PWD/vpy27/bin

     [Development]